TUDelft-IN4303-2014/assignments/milestone2-analysis/day9.md

   where store c <name: sc
 ```

 This stores a new instance of a relation between `c` and `sc`.
-Add corresponding rule(s) to store instances of subtype relations.
+TS has a limitation where references are not allowed on the left hand side of a relation, these must be definitions.
+If you use a reference on the left hand side, the analysis will crash.
+Now add corresponding rule(s) to store instances of subtype relations.

 #### Using the Subtype Relation